SeanDS/optivis/README.md

 ## Planned Features ##
 There are a number of features planned for future releases.
 See the [issue tracker](https://github.com/SeanDS/optivis/labels/enhancement) for more information.

+## Tests ##
+Optivis contains some basic tests to validate and verify inputs to its various objects.
+You can check that the tests pass or fail by running 'optivis test' with Python from the root directory.

 Sean Leavey
 https://github.com/SeanDS/